unfuncaptcha/tguess/README.md

 }
 ```

-This list of "work proven" entries is then packaged up using Arkose Labs' general "ct"/"iv"/"s" format and sent along with your also packaged guess, bio, etc.
+This list of "work proven" entries is then packaged up using Arkose Labs' general "ct" / "iv" / "s" format and sent along with your also packaged guess, bio, etc.

 <br />